Claim: Message from Starbucks Chairman Howard Schultz extols the company's contributions to Israel.

 The Howard Schultz spoof letter above has caused quite a bit of a stir.
 We had over 10,000 visitors reading this article in the past 24 hours.
 Some of them were not quite sure whether the article was 'kosher' or not.
 Well, it was and it wasn't.
 Howard Schultz never wrote that letter, I did.
 If you didn't find it funny, blame it on my German humour.
 However, all the statements I made in that letter about donations, sponsorships, political views etc. — are based on factual Howard Schultz actions and quotes, as 1/2 hour of 'Googling' will easily confirm to anyone interested.

-Business Today Egypt similarly noted that the letter to some extent validly reflects CEO Schultz's personal sympathies for Israel, but also stated that the implications about Starbucks' providing direct financial support to Israel were not true:
+Business Today Egypt similarly maintained that the letter to some extent validly reflected CEO Schultz's personal sympathies for Israel, but also stated that the implications about Starbucks' providing direct financial support to Israel were not true:

 As to Starbucks' alleged lobbying on behalf of Israel?
 Well, it does lobby, just not for the Jewish State.
 Its SEC filings say it has had contacts with politicians at the local, state and federal levels, but largely on zoning and regulatory issues.